swiftlang/swift/docs/SIL.rst

 other than its original address type or `layout compatible types`_.
 It is also undefined behavior to cast a ``RawPointer`` from a heap object to any address type.

+The ``strict`` flag indicates whether the returned address adheres to strict aliasing.
+If true, then the type of each memory access dependent on this address must be consistent with the memory's bound type.
+A memory access from an address that is not strict cannot have its address substituted with a strict address, even if other nearby memory accesses at the same location are strict.

 unchecked_ref_cast
 ``````````````````